Scope and disclaimer

 There are client libraries for programming languages.
-There are also plugins for popular CMS such as WordPress, Craft CMS or Shopify and Magento to easily include the services.
-Some providers can also integrate an AWS S3 bucket.
+There are also plugins for popular CMS's like WordPress, Craft CMS or Shopify and Magento to easily include the services.
+Some providers can also integrate with an AWS S3 bucket.
 Most will have HTTP/2 or even HTTP/3 support.
-Some might have AI/ML tools for art directed cropping or automated tagging.
+Some might have AI/ML tools for intelligent cropping or automated tagging.
 Some also offer video encoding.

-Comparing prices is a bit hard, since vendor are using individual pricing models - most are usage based (pay as you grow).
+Comparing prices is a bit hard, since vendors use individual pricing models - most are usage based (pay as you grow).

 While there are dedicated image processing services, the service offering can also blend with other services.
-Some CDN providers are also providing image transformations services:
+Some CDN providers also provide image transformations services:

-That might be convenient since it might be a one stop shop for you.
+That might be convenient since it gives you a one stop shop.

 Transform images on the web server